 A place-based approach

 Where we live, our local community is important.
 It affects our daily lives and relationships.
-And there are lots of valuable assets within our communities; local knowledge, local connections and local ideas, plus physical assets like buildings, outdoor spaces and the local environment.
+There are lots of valuable assets within our communities; local knowledge, local connections and local ideas, plus physical assets like buildings, outdoor spaces and the local environment.

 We think of community funds as money that can be used to build on these opportunities and assets, supporting a range of local priorities.
 This place-based approach makes a lasting difference to local people’s lives.